Aripravina-S/Aripravina.github.io/_tabs/about.md

 - Alert investigation
 - Incident investigation exercises

+My aim is to understand not only **what something is**, but also **how it works and how it can be observed in a real environment**.

+---

+# 📝 Why I'm Documenting This Journey

+Cybersecurity is a huge field, and there is always another technology, protocol, vulnerability, tool or framework to learn.

+Instead of trying to learn everything at once, I'm focusing on understanding **one topic at a time** and building a strong foundation.

+Writing about what I learn helps me:

+- Reinforce concepts
+- Identify gaps in my understanding
+- Remember what I studied
+- Connect different areas of technology
+- Track my progress
+- Explain concepts in my own words

+Some posts may be simple notes.

+Some may be practical labs.

+Some may document concepts that initially confused me and how I eventually understood them.

+Some may contain mistakes or lessons that become part of the learning process.

+This blog is therefore not a finished portfolio of expertise.

+It is a record of **learning in progress**.

+---

-## 📝 What You'll Find Here
+# 📚 What You'll Find on This Blog

-This blog is primarily a record of my learning process.
-As I progress, I'll be publishing posts about the topics I study and the practical exercises I complete.
+As I progress, I'll be publishing posts covering different parts of my learning journey.

-- **📚 Learning Notes**
+### 📖 Learning Notes

 Concepts explained in my own words after studying them.

-- **🌐 Networking Notes**
+### 🌐 Networking Notes

-  Protocols, ports, IP addressing, packet flow and networking concepts.
+IP addressing, protocols, ports, packet flow and other networking concepts.

-- **🪟 Windows & Linux Notes**
+### 🪟 Windows & Linux Notes

 Operating-system concepts, commands, permissions, processes and logs.

-- **🔬 Lab Notes**
+### 🧪 Lab Notes

-  Practical experiments, exercises and observations.
+Practical exercises, experiments and observations.

-- **🔎 SOC Notes**
+### 🔎 SOC Notes

 Security monitoring, alerts, logs and investigation exercises as I progress into SOC learning.

-- **🧠 Lessons Learned**
+### 🧠 Lessons Learned

-  Concepts that confused me, mistakes I made and how I eventually understood them.
+Things that confused me, mistakes I made and what helped me understand them.

-## 🚀 My Learning Path

-I'm intentionally starting from the fundamentals instead of jumping directly into advanced cybersecurity tools.

-My current roadmap is:

-> **IT Fundamentals → Networking → Windows → Linux → Security Fundamentals → SOC → Practical Security Analysis**

-This roadmap will evolve as my knowledge and practical experience grow.
-The purpose of this blog is to document that evolution rather than present a finished version of myself.

-## 🌱 Why I'm Documenting This Journey

-Cybersecurity is a huge field, and there is always another technology, protocol, vulnerability, tool or framework to learn.

-Instead of trying to learn everything at once, I'm focusing on understanding one topic at a time and building a strong foundation.

-Writing about what I learn helps me identify gaps in my understanding, remember concepts better, and see how different areas of technology connect with cybersecurity.

-This blog is therefore not just a collection of notes.
-It is a record of the process — including the things I understand, the things I struggle with, the mistakes I make, and the progress I make along the way.

 ---

-## 👣 One Concept at a Time
+# 🌱 One Concept at a Time

-I'm starting this journey from the basics and building upward.
+I'm starting this journey from the fundamentals and building upward.

+I don't expect to understand everything immediately.

+The goal is to keep learning, keep practicing and keep improving.

-**One concept.
+> **One concept.
 One lab.
 One lesson at a time.**

 Welcome to my cybersecurity learning journey.